 Selection Sunday marks the start of March Madness when the NCAA Division 1 Men's Basketball Committee announces the 68 teams that will be playing in the tournament.
 Once the schedule of the 68 teams is announced, it's time to predict which teams you think will make it all the way to the National Championship.

 When To Have Your Bracket Filled Out

 Specific deadlines to fill out your bracket will vary depending on if you enter bracket challenges, like the Official NCAA Bracket Challenge, or pools.
 Typically, the deadline to have your bracket completely filled out is right before the tipoff of the first round of the NCAA Tournament.

-If you're in a pool which discludes the First Four, you will have an extra two days to fill out your bracket.
-Use those two days wisely to go over your bracket again and again.
+If you're in a pool which excludes the First Four, you will have some extra time to fill out your bracket.
+Use that time wisely to go over your bracket and get it right!

 How to Fill Out the Bracket

 You don't need to be an expert basketball fan to fill out a bracket.
 When you look at your bracket, you will see four quadrants representing four regions, each with spaces numbered 1-16.
 The teams that fill those spaces, also called seeds, are determined by the Division I Men's Basketball Committee based on discussions with coaches, and an evaluation of a team's wins and losses, road record, and other metrics.